Assault with Intent to Commit Rape – Penal Code 220(b) PC

-Penal Code Section 220(b) PC lays out a special sentencing enhancement.
-If a you committed a first-degree residential burglary, then you are facing more severe penalties.
+Penal Code Section 220(b) PC proposes a particular sentencing enhancement.
+If you committed a first-degree residential burglary, you would face more severe penalties.

 In this situation, it's considered a “home invasion” scenario and an aggravating factor that means the judge could sentence you to life in prison with the possibility of parole.